 The History of Seiko

 Seiko’s roots go back to 1881 when a man named Kintarō Hattori opened a watch and jewelry shop in Toyko, Japan.
 Starting in 1892, Hattori began creating clocks under the name Seikosha, which by 1924 would grow into a watchmaking company named Seiko.
 Seiko is Japanese for “exquisite” or “success”; clearly, Hattori had grand ambitions for his company from the very beginning.

 The company would do steady business for a few decades before it helped change the watchmaking game in 1969 by releasing the first quartz wristwatch for public consumption: the Seiko Quartz-Astron 35SQ.
 Those watches sold for $1250 (about $8500 in today’s dollars).

 A few years before the quartz watch became affordable enough to become a product for the average person, the Astron was the first shot in a revolution.

 The 1970s saw great upheaval in the watchmaking world, with the prestigious Swiss watchmakers thrown into panic.
 As the technology became simpler to reproduce, quartz watches, which relied on a battery instead of winding mechanisms (like mechanical watches), dropped in price, and the buying public turned to them en masse.

-In the 1980s, the traditional watchmaking powerhouses, particularly those in Switzerland, managed to find their footing again and re-established themselves as creators of the finest luxury watches.
+In the 1980s, the traditional watchmaking powerhouses, particularly Switzerland, managed to regain footing and re-established themselves as creators of the finest luxury watches.
 Nonetheless, Seiko had helped usher in an era of cheaper, everyday wear wristwatches and became one of the prominent global watch brands.

 The History of Citizen Watches

 Compared to Seiko, Citizen’s history is shorter and less dramatic.
-Co-founded by both Japanese and Swiss investors in 1930, Citizen was initially registered in Switzerland in 1918 by Swiss watchmaker, Rodolph Schmid.
-In the 100 years since that registration, the company has been especially focused on innovating and creating sustainable watches.
+Co-founded by both Japanese and Swiss investors in 1930, Citizen was initially registered in Switzerland in 1918 by Swiss watchmaker Rodolph Schmid.
+In the 100 years since that registration, the company has been focused primarily on innovating and creating sustainable watches.